Toronto restaurant really doesn't like people criticizing their food

 The executive chef of Oliver & Bonacini posted a picture of his meal at Sugo, along with his praises for the restaurant, three days ago.

-Not long after, user @zathorious (an entrepreneur from the U.K. named Oliver Joseph), commented, "You can't actually think it's good?"
+Not long after, user @zathorious commented, "You can't actually think it's good?"

 After coming to the defence of the restaurant's food, Walsh eventually tagged Sugo's Instagram account in the conversation.

-What ensued was a biting exchange of words between Joseph and Sugo's co-owner Connor Joerin, who ultimately ended up banning Joseph from the restaurant forever by saying, "Do us a favour and don't come back!"
+What ensued was a biting exchange of words between the man and Sugo's co-owner Connor Joerin, who ultimately ended up banning Joseph from the restaurant forever by saying, "Do us a favour and don't come back!"

 "You came in got a take out gnocchi, left a shit google review and when I contacted you about it, you didn't even have the class or stones to reply," wrote Joerin.